 Maya Lin, the creator of the Vietnam Memorial, made several art installments as part of the Confluence Project, which can be found at Cape Disappointment State Park.
 Find a full list here and start exploring!

-- Take a boat tour of the Lower Columbia River with SkyWater Ventures.
-Maiden Heaven, a comfortable 38-foot vessel, can take up to 6 people out to see wildlife, lighthouses, and historic sites!
+Take a boat tour of the Lower Columbia River.
+Sail out to get perfect views of wildlife, lighthouses, and historic sites.